 German-born Simone is a metalsmith of international repute, and has been working with metal for over 40 years.
 Over the next year, she will work closely with curators here at National Museums Scotland, researching the early medieval collections.
 This will result in a new contemporary work of art in silver and other metals, inspired by the collection and themes that are being researched within the Creating Scotland project.

-In 2020 the finished piece will go on public display, as part of the permanent collection, within the National Museum of Scotland.
+The finished piece is now on public display, as part of the permanent collection, within the National Museum of Scotland.

 In this short film, Simone meets Glenmorangie Research Fellow Adrián Maldonado and Sarah Rothwell, Curator of Modern and Contemporary Design, at the National Museum of Scotland to begin her exploration of our Viking-age silver collection and discuss her plans for the Commission.